OpenAI

 Strict-agentic GPT mode

-For GPT-5-family runs on openai/* and openai-codex/*, OpenClaw can use a stricter embedded execution contract:
+For GPT-5-family runs on openai/*, OpenClaw can use a stricter embedded execution contract:

 {